 Following an apprenticeship with Frank Lloyd Wright in the mid-1930s, John Lautner set out to build his own storied career in Los Angeles.
 It didn't take long for the young architect to gain recognition, especially with his dramatic and photogenic residential spaces, which are frequently the location of professional photo shoots or movie sets.
-One of the late architect's "favorite five" commissions just landed on the market, but given its pristine condition, chances are it won't stay for long.
+One of the late architect's "favorite five" commissions landed on the market in November, but given its pristine condition, it's little wonder the property didn't stay on the market for too long.
+According to the Los Angeles Times, Amanda Hearst, a great-granddaughter of William Randolph Hearst, and her filmmaker husband Joachim Rønning purchased the house mid-February.

 Blending intimacy and privacy with inspiring vistas, the Wolff Residence was designed on an almost vertical plot just above Sunset Plaza in 1961.
 The 1,664-square-foot home was commissioned by interior designer and concert pianist Marco Wolff.
 Employing stone, glass, and copper, the property is arguably one of Lautner's best midcentury designs.